IsakEklund/GIS-portfolio/README.md

 # GIS-portfolio

 Netlogo, Agent Based Model.
-Traffic from Strawberry Arena (Nationalarenan), Solna, Stockholm, Sweden.
+Traffic from Strawberry Arena (Nationalarenan), Solna, Stockholm, Sweden, to nearest main road connections.
 With data from SLU GET

 Created by Isak Eklund, with help from Arad Gefoor Javanmardi.